MPI-Dortmund/cryolo/source/tutorials/tut03_filaments_scratch.rst

 5. Picking
 ^^^^^^^^^^
-Select the action prediction and fill all arguments in the :guilabel:`Required arguments` tab:
+Select the action :guilabel:`predict` and fill all arguments in the :guilabel:`Required arguments` tab:

 .. image:: ../img/cryolo_prediction_202003.png
     :width: 600